Janet-Baker/stunning-giggle/README.md

 # stunning-giggle
-Learning how to use python and github.
+This repo is designed for learning how to use github.
+Please ignore it if you see this.
+Thanks!